-Following the huge success of the Britten Centenary in 2013, we are currently developing new strands of activity for the department.
+Following the huge success of the Britten Centenary in 2013 we are developing new strands of activity.
 This includes two new major programmes: one for those with or affected by Dementia, and one for adults in custody.
 We are also developing existing projects with the local community and schools including our annual schools' festival: A Celebration of Schools’ Music.

 ... and follow us on Twitter!

 Phillipa Reive (Head of Education): 01728 687128 firstname.lastname@example.org

 Last year 28 projects took place.
 A total of 337 sessions, involving 80,451 participants, 45,310 audience members and 142 artists.

 2014 - Friday Afternoons was shortlisted for the RPS 'Learning & Participation' Award

 2014 - Friday Afternoons was awarded 'Best Digital Resource' in the Music Teacher Awards

 2013 - Friday Afternoons won the 'Action for Children's Arts' Award